nbs-system/mowr/README.md

 and `mowr-server.py` to edit the port the server runs on.

 # Technical choices
-## ~~Why nosql ?~~
-~~The project doesn't need relational database, since it only uses one unique table in which we do various kind of different searches, hence NoSQL.~~
 ## Why PostgreSQL ?
 The project required a database to store each sample analysis.
 At first we used NoSQL with MongoDB which was in a first place interesting, because we didn't need any relation between file analyzes.